Shaf8808/project-portfolio-5/TESTING.md

 <img src="docs/backend/clips/post-detail-delete.gif" width=800>

-If I enter an invalid id into the url bar, a 404 error status code is returned, as seen in the image below.
+If I enter an invalid ID into the url bar, a 404 error status code is returned, as seen in the image below.

 <img src="docs/backend/images/post-detail-error.png" width=800>